 This module is a mandatory graduation requirement for all undergraduate students.
-It consists of two module components in the major study program guided by a Constructor faculty member: the Bachelor Thesis (12 CP) and a Seminar (3 CP).
+It consists of two module components in the major study program guided by a Constructor University faculty member: the Bachelor Thesis (12 CP) and a Seminar (3 CP).
 The title of the thesis will appear on the students' transcripts.

-Within this module, students apply the knowledge skills, and methods they have acquired in their major discipline to become acquainted with actual research topics, ranging from the identification of suitable (short-term) research projects, preparatory literature searches, the realization of discipline-specific research, and the documentation, discussion, and interpretation of the results.
+Within this module, students apply the knowledge, skills, and methods they have acquired in their major discipline to become acquainted with actual research topics, ranging from the identification of suitable (short-term) research projects, preparatory literature searches, the realization of discipline-specific research, and the documentation, discussion, and interpretation of the results.

-With their Bachelor Thesis students demonstrate proficiency in the contents and methods of their major-specific research field.
+With their bachelor thesis students demonstrate mastery of the contents and methods of their major-specific research field.
 Furthermore, students show the ability to analyze and solve a well-defined problem with scientific approaches, a critical reflection of the status quo in scientific literature, and the original development of their own ideas.
-With the permission of a Constructor Faculty Supervisor, the Bachelor Thesis can also have an interdisciplinary nature.
-In the seminar, students present and discuss their theses in a course environment and reflect on their theoretical or experimental approach and conduct.
+With the permission of a Constructor University faculty supervisor, the bachelor thesis can also have an interdisciplinary nature.
+In the seminar, students present and discuss their theses and reflect on their theoretical or experimental approach and conduct.
 They learn to present their chosen research topics concisely and comprehensively in front of an audience and to explain their methods, solutions, and results to both specialists and non-specialists.